APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 ## Hook 4

-The statement by Kersten demonstrates the diversity of thought within the student body at UCLA.
+The statement by Kersten demonstrates the diversity of thought at UCLA.
 His point about Jewish grief, the repression of criticism of Israel and its conflation with antisemitism may be valid.
 This could have been happening.

 "Often people emphasize that the antidote to (bad, including hateful) speech is more (good) speech.
 They reassure us that in the “marketplace of ideas,” truth will always win out.
 But